-The TAC recognizes not all public agencies who would be involved in a statewide road charge program will have the same level of involvement in this relatively focused pilot.
-To gather information about the ability of existing entities, such as state agencies, to participate in the administration of a road charge program, The TAC recommends that the pilot include interviews with entities that would be involved in road charge program administration to understand their capacity and resources.
-Most of the specific questions that could be used are included in the Evaluation Criteria
+The TAC recognizes that not all public agencies involved in a statewide road charge program will have the same level of involvement in this relatively focused pilot.
+To gather information about the ability of existing entities, such as state agencies, to participate in the administration of a road charge program, the TAC recommends that the pilot include interviews with entities that would be involved in road charge program administration to understand their capacity and resources.
+Most of the specific questions that could be used are included in the evaluation criteria in the Organizational Readiness section.

-"Organizational Readiness" section.
 Potential state agencies that could be interviewed include the Department of Motor Vehicles, and the California Department of Tax and Fee Administration.